Owoscaw/Notes-for-school/Computer science/Unit 8 - Algorithms/Limits of Computation.md

 The [[Travelling salesman problem|travelling salesman problem]] is a classic example of an incomputable problem.
 It is an optimisation problem that has applications in shipping, transport, e.c.t.

 Brute forcing this problem results in a time complexity of $O(n!)$, as each permutation of each possible arc combination needs to be explored.
 It is an intractable problem.

+## Heuristic methods:

+Not all intractable problems are equally hard.
+Approximations can be found by finding a solution that may not be perfect, however is adequate for practical purposes.
+This is done frequently when finding [[Travelling salesman problem|solutions to the tsp]].